Data sovereignty

 CDN & WAFGlobal (nearest edge)No

-5. Inference providers
+7. Inference providers

-When you submit a generation request, BabySea routes it to a third-party inference provider.
+When you submit a generation request, BabySea may route it to a third-party inference provider.
 The provider processes the request and returns the result.
-Inference providers and their processing locations are listed in the List of subprocessors.
+Inference providers and their processing locations may vary by model, provider, media type, regional availability, and route configuration.

-6. Predictive provider routing
+8. Adaptive provider routing

 ProviderPurposeAvailable in